Uni Air Flight 873

 Uni Air Flight 873 was a Taiwanese domestic passenger flight between Taipei and Hualien that suffered a fire following an explosion after landing at Hualien Airport, Taiwan, on 24 August 1999, resulting in 27 injuries and one death.
+This is the only fatal accident involving an MD-90.

+Aircraft and crew

+The aircraft involved was a McDonnell Douglas MD-90-30 registered as B-17912 with serial number 53536.
+It was manufactured by McDonnell Douglas in 1996 and had logged 4,929 airframe hours in 7,736 takeoff and landing cycles.
+It was also powered by two IAE V2525-D5 engines.

+The captain, age 41, had previously served in the military, and logged 6,532 flight hours, including 1,205 hours on the MD-90.
+The first officer, age 35, had 5,167 flight hours, but only 96 of them were on the MD-90.
+There were four flight attendants on board, all of whom had completed their most recent annual on-duty training in 1998.

 Accident

 Uni Air Flight 873 departed from Taipei Songshan Airport (TSA) bound for Hualien Airport (HUN).
 It was carrying 90 passengers and six crew.
 Shortly after landing, at 12:36 local time, an explosion was heard in the front section of the passenger cabin, followed by smoke and then fire.
 A passenger was struck by fragments produced by the explosion.
 The pilot braked immediately, and an emergency passenger evacuation was initiated.
-After a call for help to the tower by the pilot, fire squads at Hualien Airport and the Air Force Wing rushed to extinguish the fire, which was put out by 13:45 WST.
+After a Mayday call from the pilot, fire squads at Hualien Airport and the Air Force Wing rushed to extinguish the fire, which was put out by 13:45 WST.

 While the upper part of the fuselage was completely destroyed, all 96 of the occupants were evacuated.
 14 passengers were seriously injured, while another 14 suffered minor injuries from the blast.
 Most of the injured passengers suffered burns.
-Ku Jing-chi, a passenger and the brother of former Taiwanese decathlete Ku Chin-shui, had serious injuries and died 47 days after the accident, while another passenger had a miscarriage of her 26-week-old fetus.
+Ku Jing-chi, a passenger and the brother of former Taiwanese decathlete Ku Chin-shui, had serious injuries and died 47 days after the accident, while another passenger had a miscarriage of her 26-week-old unborn child.